Introduction: The Need for Smart Grids

-The increase in production in emerging economies, makes the need for a change in the production and energy management model increasingly urgent.
-Because of the rise in global demand for raw materials and energy, the consequences for climate are immense.
-The aging of production and energy transmission infrastructure, combined with growing demand and public awareness of the environmental footprint of the energy industry, renders the conversion of outdated power grids into next-generation smart grids extremely significant.
+The increase in production in emerging economies has made the need for a change in the production and energy management model urgent.
+Due to the rise in global demand for raw materials and energy, the consequences for the climate are immense.
+Additionally, the aging of energy transmission infrastructure, combined with growing demand and public awareness of the environmental footprint, makes converting outdated power grids into next-generation smart grids extremely important.

-Smart grids offer improved management and responsiveness to demand, increased capabilities for distributed generation, and aid in the integration of renewable energy sources, enabling companies to better manage their carbon footprint.
-Utility companies can avoid significant capital expenses through energy conservation, an increased percentage of energy production from renewable sources, and improved network efficiency, while simultaneously addressing the public’s environmental concerns.
+Smart grids offer improved management and responsiveness to demand.
+They increase the capabilities for distributed generation and aid in integrating renewable energy sources.
+This, in turn, helps companies manage their carbon footprint better.
+Utility companies can avoid significant capital expenses by conserving energy, increasing renewable energy production, and improving network efficiency.
+At the same time, they can address the public’s environmental concerns.

-The IoT has the potential to bring about a genuine revolution in the field of energy production and distribution, providing innovative solutions and effectively addressing well-known problems and weaknesses.
-Smart metering and consumption control, which are relatively prevalent applications today, are only a small part of what future energy infrastructure will be capable of achieving, yielding results not only at the level of Smart Houses and Smart Cities but also in terms of the economy, climate change, and the overall efficiency in the utilization of the planet’s resources.
+The IoT has the potential to revolutionize energy production and distribution.
+Smart metering and consumption control, which are already widespread, represent only a small part of what future energy infrastructures will achieve.
+In the future, smart grids will bring about significant improvements not only in Smart Homes and Smart Cities but also in the economy, climate change, and overall resource utilization.

 [1] Chu K., Turatsinze E., Chang K., Zhou Y., Chang F., Wang M., 2021, A Survey of Common IOT Communication Protocols and IOT Smart-X Applications of 5G Cellular, Advances in Intelligent Information Hiding and Multimedia Signal Processing, p.p.
 114–122, Springer Singapore,